neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 Movie HAS_GENRE Genre
 ```

 Congratulations!
-You have a functional Neo4j database loaded with your own data now!
-Play around with your data set using Cypher queries on the Neo4j built-in [browser interface](http://localhost:7474/).
+You have a functional Neo4j database loaded with your own data now.
+You can play around with your data set using Cypher queries on the Neo4j built-in [browser interface](http://localhost:7474/).

 # Node-Neo4j-Swagger API: Querying Database